M1 Abrams: 120 mm gun M1A1

-In 1990, Project On Government Oversight in a report criticized the M1's high costs and low fuel efficiency in comparison with other tanks of similar power and effectiveness such as the Leopard 2.
+In 1990, a Project On Government Oversight report criticized the M1's high costs and low fuel efficiency in comparison with other tanks of similar power and effectiveness such as the Leopard 2.

-As the Abrams entered service, they operated alongside M60A3 within the U.S. military, and with other NATO tanks in various Cold War exercises which usually took place in Western Europe, especially West Germany.
+As the Abrams entered service, they operated alongside M60A3 within the U.S. military and with other NATO tanks in various Cold War exercises which usually took place in Western Europe, especially West Germany.
 The exercises were aimed at countering Soviet forces.

-Adaptations before the Persian Gulf War (Operations Desert Shield and Desert Storm) gave the vehicle better firepower and NBC (Nuclear, Biological and Chemical) protection.
+Adaptations before the Gulf War (Operations Desert Shield and Desert Storm) gave the vehicle better firepower and Nuclear, Biological and Chemical (NBC) protection.

-Persian Gulf War
+Gulf War

-The Abrams remained untested in combat until the Persian Gulf War in 1991, during Operation Desert Storm.
-A total of 1,848 M1A1s were deployed to Saudi Arabia to participate in the liberation of Kuwait.
-The M1A1 was superior to Iraq's Soviet-era T-54/T-55 and T-62 tanks, as well as T-72 versions imported from the Soviet Union and Poland.
+The Abrams remained untested in combat until the Gulf War in 1991, during Operation Desert Storm.
+The first Abrams tanks to arrive in Saudi Arabia in August 1990 in the buildup to the war were M1 and IPM1 tanks with 105 mm guns.
+All but two battalions of 105 mm gun Abrams tanks were replaced by M1A1 tanks prior to the American invasion in January 1991.
+The U.S. Army deployed a total of 1,956 M1A1s (733 M1A1, 1,233 M1A1HA) to Saudi Arabia to participate in the liberation of Kuwait.
+The U.S. Marine Corps deployed 353 tanks, of which 277 were M60s and 76 were M1A1 (60 M1A1HA and 16 M1A1 Common).
+The M1A1 Common variant included adaptations for deep wading and improvements to increase commonality with the Army's Abrams.
+The 2nd Tank Battalion was equipped with M1A1HA Abrams borrowed from the Army.

+The M1A1 was superior to Iraq's Soviet-designed T-54/T-55 and T-62 tanks, as well as T-72 versions imported from the Soviet Union and Poland.
 Polish officials stated that no license-produced T-72 (nicknamed Lion of Babylon) tanks were finished before destruction of the Iraqi Taji tank plant in 1991.